-Electric and electromagnetic signals are subjected to further issues.
+Electric and electromagnetic signals are subjected to further specific issues.

-A steady sine waveform (sinusoidal) signal is pure because it's made of a single signal frequency.
+A steady sine waveform (sinusoidal) signal is pure because it's made of a single frequency (a single signal).

-Any non-sinusoidal electric or electromagnetic signal is in fact the sum of several sinusoidal signals with different frequencies and amplitudes.
+It's known any non-sinusoidal electric or electromagnetic signal is in fact the sum of several sinusoidal signals with different frequencies and amplitudes.